TomHodson/command_line_slides/task2.md

 Now I want you to put these things together to make a script called `filesizes.sh` that when run, prints the size of each txt file in the current folder.
 You'll need to combine the for loop and the python script with an absolute path.

-When done you should be able to do this:
+When you're done you should be able to do this:
 ```bash
 $ cd tests
 $ /Users/tom/filesize/filesizes.sh